Kong/docs.konghq.com/src/gateway/production/logging/update-log-level-dynamically.md

 ## Change the log level of all control plane {{site.base_gateway}} nodes

-To change the log level of the control plane nodes in your cluster, issue a `POST` request with the desired [`log-level`](/gateway/production/logging/log-reference/) specified as a path parameter:
+To change the log level of the control plane nodes in your cluster, issue a `PUT` request with the desired [`log-level`](/gateway/production/logging/log-reference/) specified as a path parameter:

 ```bash
 curl --request PUT \